lunagarigen/notes/README.md

 # 2024-02-04
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, this translates to writing clean, maintainable code that's easy to understand and debug.
 It's about choosing straightforward solutions over complex ones, refactoring when necessary, and avoiding premature optimization.
 Remember, you write code not only for computers but also for fellow humans who will read and work with it.
 Always strive to make your code as simple and clear as possible."

+# 2024-02-05
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clarity and conciseness to create maintainable and scalable software.
+Remember that code is read more often than it's written, so aim to make it easily understandable by others and your future self.
+Always consider the bigger picture and potential future changes when making design decisions.
+And lastly, embrace automation, testing, and version control as they are pillars of efficient and reliable development processes."